Lorne Park: History

-For the next half century, Lorne Park remained a small burg, until 1968 when it, along with several other villages, was amalgamated to form the town of Mississauga.
-Six years later, Mississauga was incorporated and now is Canada's 6th largest city.
-Even though Lorne Park was absorbed into Mississauga, it remained a distinct neighborhood.
+For the next half century, Lorne Park remained a small community, until 1968 when it, along with the rest of Toronto Township, was restructured into the Town of Mississauga, which became the City of Mississauga in 1974.

 Lorne Park Estates

 Lorne Park Estates is a 31 ha community, south of Lorne Park, located within the City of Mississauga.
 It is bordered by Lake Ontario on the south, Lakeshore Road on the north, Jack Darling Park on the west and Richard's Memorial Park on the East.
-Lorne park, is the closest commercial service area for residents of Lorne Park Estates.

 LPEA Homeowners are responsible for municipal taxes and upkeep of the LPEA lands, and are also co-operatively responsible for the maintenance, insurance and taxes on their 15 ha reserve; including their roads, forests, walking trails, a cottage, a private park and amenities area (the 'Commons') and their 0.8 km of private beaches with riparian rights.

 There are only 2 roads into Lorne Park Estates and they are clearly marked as "private" as they are dually privately maintained and privately owned by the Lorne Park Estates Association.
 These private roads are for the exclusive use of only the residents within the estates, and their invited guests.
 These privately maintained roads in the community are narrow, uncurbed and with no sidewalks as this is the common preference of their exclusive community.